 Principals — Gift Shop Services

 Marjorie Sheldon, recognized internationally as an expert in her field, serves as a consultant to non-profit organizations, including aquariums, botanical gardens, museums and zoos.
 Her projects have included directing the planning, design and merchandising of new stores, managing store renovation projects, business reviews, concession evaluations, new business development, business start-up and visual merchandising.
-Some of Marjorie's client projects include, but are not limited to: the Los Angeles County Museum of Art, Woodland Park Zoo, Science Museum of Minnesota, Hanford Reach National Monument Interpretive Center, Seattle Aquarium, Seattle Chinese Garden, Detroit Zoological Institution, Melbourne Zoological Garden and the San Francisco Zoo.
+Some of Marjorie's client projects include, but are not limited to: the Los Angeles County Museum of Art, Woodland Park Zoo, Como Zoo, San Diego Zoo, Science Museum of Minnesota, Seattle Aquarium, Aquarium of the Pacific, Santa Barbara Zoo, Detroit Zoological Institution, Melbourne Zoological Garden and the San Francisco Zoo.

 As director of merchandising for the Zoological Society of San Diego for 20 years, Marjorie was responsible for all merchandising activities for the San Diego Zoo and the San Diego Wild Animal Park, as well as management of the Society's 38,000-square-foot warehouse facility.
 She provided leadership to more than 300 employees and directed all planning, budgeting, buying, display and revenue tracking for more than 40 sites within the two facilities.
 Under her leadership, retail sales tripled and numerous revenue opportunities were realized.
 She was instrumental in the Society's long-range planning efforts and introduced innovative practices to ensure a leading edge in the industry.Back to Top